OleHolmNielsen/Niflheim_system/docs/Slurm_operations.rst

 * It is a good idea to configure the slurm-pam-adopt_ module on the nodes to control and restrict SSH access, see `<Slurm_configuration#pam-module-restrictions>`_.

-Here are the steps for configuring Host-based_Authentication_ on CentOS 7 systems:
+Here are the steps for configuring Host-based_Authentication_:

 1. First populate all SSH keys in the file ``/etc/ssh/ssh_known_hosts`` as shown above.